 I think Instagram, in a way, has done something similar.
 People think in squares when they take photos for the platform.
 The use of avatars on forums and other social platforms, originally made it popular.
 And later it would also become a dominant dimension for user photos and icons in interface design.

 Many people will disagree, not everyone is happy with the large amounts of squares in contemporary design.
 But I am excited by this.
 It is a confirmation there’s interest in it.

-In the general public you see a lote more people consider how to space things in a square, rather than a landscape or portrait.
-And the overlap online photos have with polaroid, is very visible on Pinterest, where many boards mix both Polaroid and Instagram inspiration.
+In the general public you can see people frequently consider how to space things in a square, rather than a landscape or portrait.
+And the overlap online photos have with Polaroid, is very visible on Pinterest, where many boards mix both Polaroid and Instagram inspiration.

 Whilst not everyone is a fan, I’m inspired to see the mass adaptation.
 Read more about how this influenced my design.

 One of the things people remark to me about Polaroid, is that it’s too expensive to be worth it.
 It sure is, easily two Euros per photo.
 But it makes you reconsider what you photograph, makes you pause.

 This pause is something I always appreciated about Polaroid.
 Digital cameras made it so easy to take multiple shots of something, and hope there’s one good one in the batch.
 It’s taken some of the intent out of the act of photography.

 Everything goes so fast, we can all use a moment to slow down.
 In photography, you can take a minute to really live in the moment.